Tak Young-jun

-Tak Young-jun (탁영준; also spelled Tak Young-joon; born January 17, 1978) is a South Korean business executive and the current COO of SM Entertainment.
-He also serves as the CEO of SM Life Design Group and a representative director of SM Entertainment Japan.
+Tak Young-jun (탁영준; also spelled Tak Young-joon; born January 17, 1978) is a South Korean business executive and the current COO and co-CEO of SM Entertainment.
+He is the CEO of SM Life Design Group and a representative director of SM Entertainment Japan.
 Tak began working for SM in 2001 and was previously employed as the head of the singer management office, management office, and performance directing team.
-He was formerly a manager of Shinhwa and Super Junior.
+He was formerly a manager of Shinhwa and Super Junior, and is currently the director of Riize.

 Life and career

 Born in January 17, 1978, Tak Young-jun was a 1997 graduate of Dongguk University's Department of Political Science and Diplomacy and joined SM Entertainment in 2001 after being discharged from the military.
-He revealed that although his company employment has nothing to do with his major, Tak stated that entertainment was a field that kept drawing his attention.
+He revealed that although his company employment has nothing to do with his major, entertainment was a field that kept drawing his attention.
 Tak worried about whether to live as a regular office worker or follow the path he wanted to go as he revealed that it was a field where he could work "more passionately and live a life that's not a waste."
 The local music industry was reportedly at its "peak" when he joined the company.
 It was when Shinhwa and G.o.d took over the prime spot of H.O.T. and Sechs Kies, and BoA first entered Japan.

 After joining SM, Tak commenced learning work as a manager of Shinhwa.
 Tak was also an exclusive manager of Super Junior and was in charge of their management even before their debut.
 Six managers worked with Exo from three teams under Tak, the head of the singer management office at SM's management headquarters.
 He watched the artist carry on with their schedules and took care of various issues, such as the schedule to be accomplished afterward.
 Tak was also the head of SM's management office and performance directing team, and participated in the debut albums of Shinee, f(x), and Exo and managed Girls' Generation after "Genie" (2009) [promotions].
 Tak was the first to introduce a multi-member group unit system, introducing Super Junior's sub-units Super Junior-K.R.Y., a ballad group, and Super Junior-T, a trot group.